-The number one employee benefits people in Bosnia and Herzegovina care about is health insurance.
-State provided healthcare is deemed insufficient and private healthcare is much preferred.
+[Updated 3/27/23] The number one employee benefits people in Bosnia and Herzegovina care about is health insurance.
+State-provided healthcare is deemed insufficient and private healthcare is much preferred.

-Mandatory employee benefits in Bosnia and Herzegovina include pension, personal Accident insurance, legislative leaves, paid time off, unemployment insurance and eye exams.
+Mandatory employee benefits in Bosnia and Herzegovina include pension, personal accident insurance (in the administration entity of the Republic of Srpska), legislative leaves, paid time off, unemployment insurance, and eye exams.
 COM and supplementary employee benefits in Bosnia and Herzegovina include healthcare and workplace canteens.
 Employee perks are not common in the country.

 Mandatory Employee Benefits in Bosnia and Herzegovina

-Bosnia and Herzegovina are divided into few administrative entities:
+Bosnia and Herzegovina are divided into a few administrative entities:

 Some regulations are not completely identical in these entities.

-The percentage of the pension contribution is prescribed by law and it amounts approx. 23% of gross salary.
+The percentage of the pension contribution is prescribed by law and it amounts to approximately 23% of gross salary.

-An insured person is entitled to an old-age pension when he / she reaches 65 years of age and at least 15 years of insurance service, is at least 20 years of pension service or when he / she reaches 40 years of insurance service regardless of age (Law on Pension and Disability Insurance).
+An insured person is entitled to an old-age pension when he/she reaches 65 years of age and at least 15 years of insurance service, at least 20 years of pension service, or when he/she reaches 40 years of insurance service regardless of age (Law on Pension and Disability Insurance).

 Group Personal Accident

-In Republic of Srpska this benefit is mandatory and in other entities this coverage is voluntary.
+In the Republic of Srpska, this benefit is mandatory and in other entities this coverage is voluntary.
 It typically covers: